saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ```

 Both networks (Receptos -\> TF and metabs; TF -\> Ligands) are merged
 together into a single compbined scored network.
-WE also add the
+We also add the
-conecitons between ligands and their corresponding receptors.
+conections between ligands and their corresponding receptors.

 ``` r
 combined_SIF_moon <- as.data.frame(rbind(SIF_rec_to_TFmetab, SIF_TF_lig))